timofeysie/khipu/README.md

 Using a textarea for now to get things going.

+### Removing the label/aliases from the description

+This section covers the [Issue \$35: Remove label text from default user descriptions and add tooltip with explanation](https://github.com/timofeysie/khipu/issues/35).

+What we want here may be extremely difficult.
+Here is a difficult example from the first page of the fallacies category.

+The "association fallacy" has the following wikidata description:

+_An association fallacy is an informal inductive fallacy of the hasty-generalization or red-herring type and which asserts, by irrelevant association and often by appeal to emotion, that qualities of one thing are inherently qualities of another.
+Two types of association fallacies are sometimes referred to as guilt by association and honor by association._

+With out current functionality, it becomes:

+"an is an informal inductive fallacy of the hasty-generalization or red-herring type and which asse..."

+But ideally should be something like:

+"Qualities of one thing are inherently qualities of another."

+The pattern to catch this particular description and transform it might be:

+"an <label/alias> is <sub-type> of the <type> or <type/alias> and which asserts, by xxx, that"

+There are more examples on the issue linked to above.
+They are each individually different grammatical type situations.

+So obviously, we need some kind of natural language processing capability to perform this kind of functionality.
+Or we need to collect as many patterns as possible and deal with them all by hand.
+Either way, that's a lot of work when we can just let the user edit their own description.

 ### Foreign language learning support and the item details

 Now that the item list has meta data stored in firebase and merged with the api results,